andresporras3423/ror-social-scaffold/README.md

-#  Final project ruby on rails - milestone 5
+#  Final project ruby on rails - milestone 6

-Nine Ruby on Rails Microverse Project By Salvador Olvera &amp; Oscar Russi
+Tenth Ruby on Rails Microverse Project By Salvador Olvera &amp; Oscar Russi

 ![screenshot](./doc/screenshot.png)

 # What it does

-- created model for friendship
+- The method save, in friendship model, creates two rows
-- friendship belongs to two users identified by user_id and friend_id
+- using an after_save to create a second record after saving a friendship (using user_id and friend_id in inverse order)
-- user has many created invitations and many pending invitations received
-- add methods in user to get friends and pending invitations
+- uniqueness for combination user_id and friend_id

 # How to run this project